-The Game is Afoot: Investigating Your Workplace Culture Like Sherlock Holmes
+The Game is Afoot: Organizational Culture Assessment by Sherlock Holmes

 Like the legendary Sherlock Holmes, leaders can use deductive reasoning to uncover their organization's true culture.
-Holmes' method of drawing conclusions from specific observations is surprisingly effective for understanding workplace dynamics.
+Holmes' method of drawing conclusions from specific observations is surprisingly effective for understanding organizational culture.

 As Holmes noted in A Study in Scarlet, "From a drop of water... (you can) infer the possibility of an Atlantic or a Niagara."
-Similarly, your company's culture reveals itself through observable "clues" or cultural artifacts:
+Similarly, your company's culture reveals itself through observable "clues" or cultural artifacts like:

 · Rules (both explicit and implicit)